About Vehicle and Driver Licences

 The purpose of these Acts and the licensing of vehicles in general is to provide for public safety when utilising the services provided by these vehicles.

 The Council has a licensing policy against which decisions to licence a driver, vehicle or operator are considered.
-The policy sets out the medical fitness we require a driver to meet as well as our convictions policy.
+The policy sets out the medical fitness standards that a driver needs to reach, as well as our convictions policy.

-In regards to vehicles the policy advises what standards we expect a vehicle to meet, and the requirements for signage and advertising on the vehicles.
+In regard to vehicles, the policy advises what standards we expect a vehicle to meet, and the requirements for signage and advertising on the vehicles.

 A private hire vehicle is not a "taxi".
 The only legal method of operation for a private hire vehicle is to accept pre-booked fares.
 Only the holder of a Private Hire Operator's Licence may accept these bookings, never the driver.
 The Operator's Licence must be issued by the same Licensing Authority as issued the vehicle licence and the driver licence.